ChiaraCati/FlooData/README.md

 * Meta(data) is richly described with a plurality of accurate and relevant attributes: data and metadata are represented by a wide and varied set of labels, such as the date of data collection and change, the licence, the publisher, the originator, and their content.

-* (Meta)data are released with a clear and accessible data usage license: The FlooData datasets are made available under the terms of the Creative Commons License CC BY-NC-SA-IGO 3.0, which are specific to the dataset and associated metadata we provided.
+* (Meta)data are released with a clear and accessible data usage license: The FlooData datasets are made available under the terms of the [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/legalcode.it) Licence, which are specific to the dataset and associated metadata we provided.

 * (Meta)data are associated with detailed provenance: in the metadata encoding of our project, data provenance information is provided in a machine-readable way.